Sabina Ddumba: Career

 Ddumba participated in The X Factor Sverige in 2012.
 Also in 2012, she sang on Adam Kanyama's track, "The Golden Child" and collaborated with the duo Lorentz & Sakarias.
 In 2013 she sang background vocals for Katy Perry's single "Walking On Air", which was featured on Perry's album, Prism.
 The same year she collaborated with hip hop group Looptroop Rockers on their song "Sea of Death".
-In 2014 she released her first single, "Scarred for Life".
+In 2014, she released her first single, "Scarred for Life".
 After the release of this single, in 2015 she signed with Warner Music.
 In 2015, Ddumba released her second single, "Effortless", which was certified platinum in Sweden.
 The song was co-written with Carmen Reece, and produced by Nick Ruth and T-Collar.
-Her latest single, "Not Too Young" was 30 October 2015.
+Her single "Not Too Young" was released on 30 October 2015.
 This single was certified double platinum.
 In February 2015, Ddumba performed at the Swedish Grammys.
 In 2016, she performed "Not Too Young" at the P3 Gold Awards, winning the award for Newcomer of the Year.
-Ddumba will be releasing a follow up single to "Not Too Young" titled "Not Too Young Pt.
+Ddumba will be releasing a follow-up single to "Not Too Young" titled "Not Too Young Pt.
 II", which will be produced by Wolf Cousins.

-In the autumn of 2016, she participated in TV4's "So Much Better", where she was among others praised for her interpretation of Uno Svenningson's song "Vågorna".
+In the autumn of 2016, she participated in TV4's "So Much Better", where she was among others praised for her interpretation of Uno Svenningsson's song "Vågorna".

+In 2023, she and Wilma Lidén played the lead roles in Ruset, Sweden's first series produced for TikTok.